HL7/cqf-measures/pages/measure-conformance.md

 The base Measure resource defines a set of measure population components that are used to construct measures.
 Measure populations have implicit relationships to each other as defined in the base specification.
 For example, for proportion measures, denominator criteria have an implicit dependency on initial population criteria, i.e. the criteria for inclusion in the denominator of a measure implicitly include the criteria for inclusion in the initial population.
 Similarly, numerator criteria have an implicit dependency on denominator criteria, i.e. the criteria for inclusion in the numerator of a measure implicitly include the criteria for inclusion in the denominator.
 CQL expressions referenced by Measure population criteria are evaluated within the context of these implicit dependencies.

-† This is the name of a function.
-See the [Continuous Variable Measure](measure-conformance.html#245-continuous-variable-measure) section for more.
-†† When using multiple populations and/or multiple population groups, see Section 2.4.7

-Table 2: Measure populations† based on types of measure scoring.
+Table 2: Measure populations based on types of measure scoring.

 | | Initial Population | Denominator | Denominator Exclusion | Denominator Exception | Numerator | Numerator Exclusion | Measure Population | Measure Population Exclusion |
 |:--|:-:|:-:|:-:|:-:|:-:|:-:|